 (v) The allowances for each family member are added together to determine the FA.

-(b) The FMNA is calculated as follows.
-Subtract a FMNA if the institutionalized individual has dependent family members who resided with the institutionalized individual immediately before the individual was admitted to a medical institution.
-The FMNA does not apply if there is a spouse in the community.
+(b) Subtract an FMNA when the institutionalized individual has dependent family members who resided with the institutionalized individual immediately before the individual was admitted to a medical institution.
+The FMNA does not apply when there is a spouse in the community.
+The FMNA is calculated as follows:

 (6) The following types of health care costs shall be subtracted from the institutionalized individual's patient liability.
 Any requests for subtraction of these costs must include documentation that clearly shows the type of medical expense, the amount the individual is responsible for paying, and the date the service or item was provided to the individual.